Charlize Theron Doesn't Want You To Use

 Advertisement

-I'm not a mom, and speaking to a colleague who just recently gave birth, I realized we experienced the film very differently.
+I'm not a mom, and speaking to a colleague who just recently gave birth, I realised we experienced the film very differently.
 Was that the case for you?

 MD: "As the non-mother, I didn’t have personal experience to know a lot of the details of Marlo’s struggle.
 But I think one of the really wonderful things about this movie is the depiction of a platonic and intimate female friendship, and how important it is to be seen and heard and loved by your friend.
 It sounds so boring in a pitch, but it’s actually kind of seismic and enormous when it’s in your own life.
 So, on that level I didn’t find it hard to relate to."